Yoni Gomis

-Yoni Gomis (born 23 September 2005) is a French professional footballer who plays as a defender for Challenger Pro League club Beveren, on loan from club Strasbourg.
+Yoni Gomis (born 23 September 2005) is a French professional footballer who plays as a defender for Belgian Pro League club Beveren on loan from Strasbourg.

 Club career

 Born in Saint-Aubin-lès-Elbeuf, Gomis began playing football at Oissel in 2011.
 He stayed there for five years before joining Rouen in 2016.
 Recruited by Le Havre in 2018, he left his family to join the club's youth academy.
 Gomis then went through all of the youth teams of the club, eventually making his debut with the under-19s in 2022.

 On 30 January 2022, Gomis played the full length of a 1–0 Coupe Gambardella victory over Paris Saint-Germain.
 During the 2021–22 season, he became a habitual starter for the under-19s.
 He scored his first Championnat National U19 goal in a 4–2 win over Lille on 20 March 2022.
 Gomis discovered the Le Havre reserves in October 2022, in a match that resulted in a draw against Dieppe in the Championnat National 3.

 In 2023, he was a part of the Le Havre team that reached the round of 16 of the Coupe Gambardella.
 Gomis continued his progression during the 2023–24 season as a starter in Le Havre's reserve team.
 He was called up several times by the first team manager, but never made an appearance.

 On 29 August 2024, Gomis signed for fellow Ligue 1 club Strasbourg on a five-year contract.
 He was transferred for a fee of €2.5 million.
 On 14 July 2025, he was loaned out to Challenger Pro League club Beveren for the 2025–26 season.
+Beveren was promoted to the top-tier Belgian Pro League at the end of the season, and on 30 July 2026, Gomis was loaned to Beveren once again, for the 2026–27 season.